 9:30 a.m.
 Mondays and Thursdays during the months of July, August and September.

 What is provided?

-Interpretive Guide with first aid kit and bear spray, van transport, snacks, hiking poles.
+Interpretive Guide with wilderness first aid and bear management training, van transport, snacks, hiking poles.

 What should I bring?

-Comfortable walking shoes, water bottle, camera/phone, binoculars, rain coat, fleece, and your Glacier National Park Pass.
-Check out our extensive packing list for day trips here.
+Day pack to carry water bottle, camera/phone, binoculars, rain coat, fleece, and your Glacier National Park Pass.
+Comfortable walking shoes.